paaxel/llama-starter-examples/README.md

 ## Credits

 We acknowledge and appreciate the following third-party libraries and resources used in this project:
+- Pytorch
+- Llama
-- Quarkus
+- HuggingFace
-- Docker
+- Transformers
-- GraalVM
+- LangChain

 ## Contact
 For any questions, feedback, or inquiries, feel free to reach out to us: